valeriupredoi/LUMI_ESMValTool/README.md

 ### User configuration file (`config-user.yml`)

-To be able to run the Tool, you will need a configuration file in either `~/.esmvaltool/config-user.yml` or elsewhere, but specifiend at command runtime via the `--config_file $PATH` option.
+To be able to run the Tool, you will need a configuration file in either `~/.esmvaltool/config-user.yml` or elsewhere, but specified at command line runtime via the `--config_file $PATH-TO-CONFIG` option.
 A config file ready for running is found in `/project/project_462000432/esmvaltool_configuration_files`.
 You can create your own `~/.esmvaltool` directory, and put that file in there.

 **NOTE**: there is currently no CMIP/OBS data available, so the Tool will download data in the designated dirs in `config-user.yml`, so be careful with disk usage!